mukamel-lab/SingleCellFusion_Loompy-Obsolete/README.md

 # SingleCellFusion
-This is the initial beta version of SingleCellFusion designed for use with sparse matrices.
-An updated version based on the loompy infrastructure will be uploaded soon.
+This is a currently unstable form of SingleCellFusion built on a loompy backbone.
+Function flags will be updated and wrapper functions added in the coming weeks to make SingleCellFusion more user-friendly.